rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-rhel-and-centos.md

 - Basic understanding of Secure Shell (SSH)
 - Sudo or administrative access to your server
-- A Cloud Server running RHEL or CentOS based distributions.
+- A Cloud Server running distributions based on RHEL or CentOS.

 ### Grant sudo or administrative permissions in RHEL or CentOS

 You can use the following methods to grant a user sudo-level permissions on a default RHEL or CentOS system.

-On a RHEL/CentOS server, the default group `wheel` has sudo permissions.
+On a RHEL/CentOS server, the default group **wheel** has sudo permissions.
 To add a user to this group and grant a user sudo permissions, run the following command:

        usermod -aG wheel <user>

-Run the following command to verify that you added the userto the wheel group:
+Run the following command to verify that you added the user to the wheel group:

        id <user>

-If you added the user successfully, you should see the `wheel` group listed in the **groups** section.
+If you added the user successfully, you should see the **wheel** group listed in the **groups** section.